 Salmon is one of the most nutritious foods on the planet.

-Not only is this popular fatty fish loaded with nutrients, but it may also even reduce certain risk factors for several different diseases.
+This popular fatty fish is not only loaded with nutrients but also may reduce certain risk factors for several diseases.

 What’s more, it’s tasty, versatile, and widely available.

 This article will explore some of the key benefits of salmon, along with a few easy ways to add it to your diet.